-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
-If you decide to make a third appeal, the details on how to do this are in the written notice you got after your second appeal. - The Level 3 Appeal is handled by an administrative law judge.
+- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and this are in the written notice you got after your second appeal.

+• The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
 Section 10 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.